IgorPerikov/mighty-watcher/README.md

               --rm igorperikov/mighty-watcher:latest
  ```

 ## Lacking starred repositories?
-- go and star languages/libraries you are using right now, if you enjoy them ;)
+- Star languages/libraries you are using right now, if you enjoy them ;)
-- check the [trending section][4] and don't forget to change the language and play with date ranges!
+- [Trending section][4].
+Don't forget to change the language and play with date ranges.
-- check organizations, [known for their open-source effort][5]
+- Check [organizations with big open-source effort][5]
-- you might find more [here][6]
+- Check [this website][6]

 ## Limitations
 ### Github rate limiting